AmirMotefaker/Uber-Data-Analysis/README.md

 ### DT
 >With the help of this package, we will be able to interface with the JavaScript Library called – Datatables.

+### scales
+>With the help of graphical scales, we can automatically map the data to the correct scales with well-placed axes and legends.